rociobyron/Algorithms/README.md

-# Algorithms, Part I
+# Algorithms
-Programming assignments for the "Algorithms, Part I" course (Coursera)
+Programming assignments for the Princeton Algorithms course (parts I and II on Coursera)

 ## Disclaimers
 - These assignments were developed by Bob Sedgewick and Kevin Wayne (copyright :copyright: 2008)